chalmerj/introcs-lecture-notes/devel/rst/homework-gradecalculation.rst

 This assignment is listed in the data chapter, because you can do most all of it with tools learned so far.
-Do the last part with the letter grade after you have learned about ``if`` statements.
+Add the parts with ``if`` statements when you have been introduced to ``if`` statements.
+(Initially be sure to make the wirght actually add up to 100.)

 You should be able to write the program more concisely and readably if you use functions developed